 Each CCP shall ensure that a vessel flying its flag that is carrying fishery resources shall only transship in a port if it has prior authorisation from its competent authority and the port State.

-20bis.Each CCP shall ensure that vessels flying its flag carrying fishery resources transship in port only with other vessels flying the flag of a CCP included on the SIOFA Record of Authorised Vessels and do not transship in port with vessels included in the IUU vessel lists established by CCAMLR or any regional fisheries management organization. in port
+20bis.o Each CCP shall ensure that vessels flying its flag do not undertake transshipments in port of fishery resources with vessels included in the IUU vessel lists established by CCAMLR or any regional fisheries management organization.

 For each transshipment of fishery resources in port, the competent authority of the CCP of the unloading vessel shall notify, at least 24 hours in advance, the following information to the competent authority of the port State and, if known, to the competent authority of the receiving vessel: